 Because I have been living with endometriosis for years without a diagnosis, all of my symptoms are part of my life.
 What was unexpected was getting an explanation for all of them, like my chronic fatigue.
 I never thought that being tired all the time could be down to something physical, I really thought I was the laziest, most unmotivated person on the planet.
 I thought it was part of being depressed.
 Another thing I didn't expect was to develop potentially problematic scar tissue from surgery.
 I now experience pelvic pain and it could be due to scar tissue or more endometriosis.

-I had what I thought was recurrent UTIs for years.
-Even if I didn’t have an infection, my doctor would give me antibiotics “just in case”.
+I had what I thought was recurrent UTIs [urinary tract infections] for years.
+Even if I didn’t have an infection, my doctor would give me antibiotics “just in case.”
 I later found out it was just inflammation probably caused by my endometriosis and that sex could irritate the bladder and make it feel like a UTI.
 When I stopped dousing myself with medicine and avoided deep penetration at problematic times, it got better.
 My overreaction to food is also something I didn’t expect.
 It’s just as problematic as having painful sex, and has only gotten worse with age.
-I also developed migraines and allergies, both conditions more prevalent in women with endo.
-Thankfully, adjusting my diet and getting prescriptions medication (for headaches and allergies) have helped.
+I also developed migraines and allergies.
+Thankfully, adjusting my diet and getting prescription medications (for headaches and allergies) have helped.

 The pain that spreads down the legs.
 As I get older, my period now makes me feel flu-ish the day before and first day.
 Everything aches, not just my abdomen.